 - Arosol and many more

-While the FDA has found that concentrations below 1% don’t produce immediate side-effects, people that used phenoxyethanol have experienced side-effects like:
+While the FDA has found that concentrations below 1% don’t produce immediate side effects, people with sensitive skin, eczema, or allergies to certain ingredients that use phenoxyethanol have experienced side effects like:

 - Dermal dryness and irritation

 If you’re pregnant or breastfeeding, it might be a good idea to avoid using skincare products with phenoxyethanol.
 Some experts have observed central nervous system complications, dehydration, and vomiting in children with mothers who are breastfeeding that have been exposed to different forms and higher concentrations of phenoxyethanol.
 Therefore, it’s a good idea to avoid products that have this ingredient.